oehf/ipf/src/site/markdown/dynamic.md

 services etc. to the overall application without having a single definition that actually references all these contributions.

 IPF provides an dynamic registration mechanism to help developers to overcome this problem.
-The mechanism allows developers to
+The mechanism currently depends on the Spring dependency injection framework and allows developers to

  * assemble routes, mappings, HL7 model classes etc. into a general context
  * add routes, mappings, HL7 model classes etc. to existing IPF applications without modifying any configuration or source files of those applications